WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/user-stories.md

   Crud operations an business operations to help render the correct front end templates.

 - As a front end devloper I want to understand the data required and forms needed in order to provide the correct template design for a user to interface with.

+### Equipment:
+A laptop or desktop for development, budget entry, and review.
+A mobile device (optional) for tracking the budget while on the move.
+Concept of Operations (CONOPS):
+User establishes the monthly budget.